MayankSingh-coder/MayankSingh-coder/README.md

 <p align="left"> <a href="https://twitter.com/mayank38249235" target="blank"><img src="https://img.shields.io/twitter/follow/mayank38249235?logo=twitter&style=for-the-badge" alt="mayank38249235" /></a> </p>

-- 🔭 I’m currently working on **both developers and devops, so understand the whole cycle from development to deployement.**
+- 🔭 I’m currently working across both **development and DevOps**, giving me end-to-end insight into everything from writing code to deploying it.

-- 🤝 I’m looking for help with **node js or react projects as well cloud project will also will be welcomed.working with kubernetes always excites me.**
+- 🤖 I’ve been diving into **AI/LLMs**, building hands-on projects that explore how models work at a foundational level—like multi-layer perceptrons and attention mechanisms.

+- ☁️ Passionate about **cloud infrastructure**, and always excited to work with **Kubernetes** and scalable architecture.

+- 💻 Open to collaboration on **Node.js, React, and cloud-native projects**—especially ones where we can learn and build together.

-- 📝 I regularly write articles on [https://mayank-blogs.hashnode.dev/](https://mayank-blogs.hashnode.dev/)
+- ✍️ I regularly write articles at: [mayank-blogs.hashnode.dev](https://mayank-blogs.hashnode.dev)

-- 💬 Ask me about **react,nodejs,system architecture,gcp-cloud,devops,Dsa-Algorithms.**
+- 💬 Ask me about: **React, Node.js, AI/ML, System Architecture, GCP, DevOps, DSA & Algorithms**

-- 📫 How to reach me **mayankjh05@gmail.com**
+- 📫 Reach out at: **mayankjh05@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">